There are a bunch of excellent power racks on the market right now.

 This is some high-quality hardware considering it’s only $350 shipped!

-The uprights are also short enough for the average garage ceiling height which is definitely a plus and they also have Westside spacing with 5/8″ holes.
+The uprights are also short enough for average home gyms ceiling height which is definitely a plus.
+This Squat Stand also has Westside spacing with 5/8-inch holes.

-It’s also compatible with a variety of J-cups, Spotter Arms, Dip Bars, and any of Fringe Sport other 2″x3″ rig accessories.
+It’s also compatible with a variety of J-Hooks, Safety Spotter Arms, Dip Bars, and any of Fringe Sport other 2″x3″ rig accessories.

 My only main complaint is that it’s tested for 450 lbs.
-Which seems a lot lower than other brands claim for similar specs.
+Which seems a lot lower than other brands claim with similar specs.

-The main thing is that I’m sure they’re overestimating there’s and Fringe Sport actually tested there’s but it’s hard to say.
+I’m sure they’re overestimating this and Fringe Sport has actually tested it but it’s hard to say.

-If you’re a beginner lifter and want to build a budget home gym, then the Garage Series Squat Stand is plenty.
+If you’re a beginner lifter and want a budget power rack, Garage Series Squat Stand is going to be plenty.

 Here are a couple of features you need to hear about, and believe me there’s a lot!

-The first is a pair of fully adjustable cable crossovers that feature dual floating pulleys with 28 different positions to adjust for a large variety of exercises.
+The first is a pair of fully adjustable cable crossovers that feature a dual pulley system with 28 different positions to adjust for a large variety of exercises.

-Plus, it’s plate loaded with a weight rating of 1000 lbs which is insane as you’ll never have to upgrade your rack or pulleys ever again if you just pick these up.
+Plus, it’s plate loaded with a weight rating of 1000 lbs which is insane as you’ll never have to upgrade your power rack or pulley system ever again if you just pick these up.